wenwei202/terngrad/README.md

 ```
 --size_to_binarize SIZE_TO_BINARIZE
     The min number of parameters in a Variable (weights/biases) to enable ternarizing this Variable.
+    1 means ternarizing all.
+You can use this to exclude some small Variables
 --num_gpus NUM_GPUS
     How many GPUs to use.
 --num_nodes NUM_NODES
     How many virtual nodes to use.
 One GPU can have multiple nodes
-    This enables to emulate multiple workers in one GPU
+    This enables emulating N workers in M GPUs, where N > M
+    This is a good feature to verify TernGrad algorithm when multiple GPUs are unavailable
 --grad_bits [32/1]
     The number of gradient bits.
 Either 32 or 1.
 32 for floating, and 1 for terngrad
     (I know ternary is not 1 bit.
 This is just an argument to use either floating or terngrad.